Help to Buy: Equity Loan

 To apply you must be a first-time homebuyer.
 The new build home you’re buying must be within the regional price limits.
 Make sure your homebuilder is registered for Help to Buy before you apply.

 Reserve a new build property with a homebuilder registered with the scheme

 Apply online through the Help to Buy agent in your region

-The Help to Buy agent will assess your eligibility for the scheme and issue an Authority to Proceed
+Your Help to Buy agent will assess your eligibility for the scheme and issue an Authority to Proceed

 Authority to Proceed allows you to apply for a repayment mortgage and progress your application to exchange of contracts, where the Help to Buy agent will issue an Authority to Exchange

-Once all the paperwork and dates are agreed and the home is built (practical completion), the Help to Buy agent will issue a Transaction Confirmation.
+Once all the paperwork and dates are agreed and the home is built (practical completion), your Help to Buy agent will issue a Transaction Confirmation.
 This allows legal completion and funds to be transferred to the homebuilder.